Benjamin-Re/Benjamin-Re/README.md

 ### Hi there 👋
-- I have build projects in Java and Javascript
+- I build projects in Java and Javascript
 - I'm currently learning about using Jest with React
 - I'm located in Malaga